Every year, Jewish Studies awards five or more scholarships of between $500 and $1,000, and sometimes more.

 RADDOCK EMINENT SCHOLAR CHAIR ESSAY CONTEST

-Details and deadline for submission of applications will posted on this site as they are available.
+Details and deadlines for submission of applications will posted on this site as they are available.